katydid/katydid.github.io/index.md

 ## Katydid

+Katydid is a toolkit for trees.
+Currently there are two tools:

+  * A collection of parsers, and
-Katydid is a tree validation language.
+  * Relapse: a tree validation language.

 ### What is a validation language
 Regular expressions are used as validators for strings.